OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 * `-i [run-level]` is used to specify the run-level.
 This is either a digit or a single letter.
 Here are some run-levels available:
-    * `5` stop all system services, and turns off hardware devices, etc. Here are some run-levels.
+    * `5` stop all system services, and turns off hardware devices, etc.
     * `6` reboot the system.
     * `1` single-user mode.
 Primarily used for system maintenance.
     * `S` single-user mode where only a command line terminal is available.